Welcome to Flanagan

 Images taken by some of our future photographers using our classroom iPads.

-Home reading will begin to commence as of term two when your child is believed to be ready both academically and emotionally.
-This is critical as we do not want to discourage students from being confident to read by overwhelming/scaring them.
-Home readers will be changed on Monday and Thursday, so please bring in their home reader book on Monday morning.
+Home reading will begin mid-way through term two when your child is believed to be ready both academically and emotionally.
+This is critical as we do not want to discourage students from being confident to read by overwhelming them.
+Home readers will be changed on Tuesdays so please help your child to remember their homework bag (probably the tartan one with two zippers).

-To support your child's learning at school, they will begin to bring home reading books to practice with you.
-Home reading is a fantastic opportunity for your child to practise and reinforce reading skills learned at school.
+To support your child's learning at school, a decodable home reader will be in their homework bag along with their letters/sounds and word lists.
+Home reading is a valuable opportunity for your child to practice reading skills learned at school.
 It is also a time for your child to build their confidence and fluency; for this reason, your child’s home reading book will be at a manageable reading level and will increase in difficulty as your child’s ability progresses.
 They may also bring home the same book on a number of occasions.
 When reading with your child, you may like to follow these steps in supporting them:

 Look through the book and create a story together which matches the pictures.